-&lt;sup>5BHHK study a state-level policy choice in the context of the CPP: whether to implement a mass- or a rate-based target.
+&lt;sup>6BHHK study a state-level policy choice in the context of the CPP: whether to implement a mass- or a rate-based target.
 They show that states can strategically choose between these two policies in a way that leads to lower welfare and increased emissions (due to leakage), hence highlighting the importance of coordinating regulations.
 In contrast, we take a step back from the specific design of the policy, and focus on the question of single (coordinated) versus separate (uncoordinated) markets, how an integrated product market allows implicit coordination of uncoordinated policies and quantifying the role of investment.

-The remainder of the paper is organized as follows.
-Section 2 provides some additional details regarding the underlying economic intuition of our modeling approach.
-Section 3 offers some background on the PJM wholesale electricity market and regulation of CO2 emissions.
+economic intuition of the paper while Section 3 gives some background on our empirical setting.
 We present our empirical model in Section 4, followed by a discussion of estimation and empirical results in Section 5.
 Section 6 is devoted to the simulations of alternative investment scenarios for our welfare analysis.
 We finally conclude.
-In the online Appendix, we present a simple model of CO2 regulation highlighting the role of optimal reallocation of production and investment as mechanisms that allow coordination in the presence of multiple markets for an externality.
+In the online Appendix, we present a simple model of $CO_2$ regulation highlighting the role of optimal reallocation of production and investment as mechanisms that allow coordination in the presence of multiple markets for an externality.
 Additional details regarding the data, our empirical analysis, the heterogeneity of investment costs in our model, and the emissions' market clearing algorithm are also delegated to the Appendix.

-2 Economic Intuition
+2 Intuition